 - 1/2 tsp carob bean gum (or any other thickener)

 - a pinch of salt

 Now you just have to mix all the ingredients and beat them thoroughly.
 Experience has shown that whisking by hand is even more work than with egg whites, so an electrical or mechanical whisk might be a good idea!
 The foam is then just as versatile as beaten egg whites – you can even make vegan aquafaba meringues with it!
-You can use the chickpeas themselves as you would normally, for example to make vegan spreads.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can use the chickpeas themselves as you would normally, for example to make vegan spreads.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?